 Bird Watching & Natural History Group

 Meets on the fourth Thursday of the month.
-We usually self-drive to local sites for a 10:30 start, or occasionally meet at Wickes at 08:45 for minibus trips further afield.
+We usually self-drive to local sites for a 10:30 start or occasionally meet at Wickes to consolidate cars if the destination has limited parking, or for minibus trips further afield.
 For the latest information, see the 'Stop Press' below.

 The Bird Watching and Natural History Interest Group have had an enforced hiatus for a few months due to ill health.
-However we have just run our first visit of 2019, a very enjoyable minibus outing to WWT Slimbridge, and we are now putting together a programme of visits for 2019/20.
-These will be added to the website as each is confirmed and the full programme will be emailed out to members when it is complete.
-If you would like to organise a visit, or would like to be added to our email contact list, please contact Robert Kemp.
+However we have just run our first visit of 2019, a very enjoyable minibus outing to WWT Slimbridge, (see the report here) and have now arranged our programme of visits for 2019/20.
+If you would like to be added to our email distribution list, please contact Robert Kemp.

 THURSDAY 28TH NOVEMBER 2019 – LANGFORD LAKES

-What better way to remember our past secretary Roger Beaumont than a November visit to Langford Lakes Nature Reserve on the River Wylye in Wiltshire.
-This will be a self-drive visit, meeting on site at 10:30.
+What better way to remember our past secretary Roger Beaumont than a November visit to Wiltshire Wildlife Trust’s Langford Lakes Nature Reserve on the river Wylye.
+This will be a self-drive visit, meeting on site at 10:30 and will be led by Ernie Hughes.
+Donations to WWT.
 Our hardier members may opt to take a winter picnic but the lunch menu at the Rainbow On The Lake Inn which overlooks the Reserve may prove tempting.